Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

   xf::dsp::aie::fir::sr_asym::fir_sr_asym_graph<myDataType, myCoeffType, myFirLen, myShift, myRoundMode, myInputWindowSize,
                                           kMinLen, myCoeffReload, myNumOutputs, myDualIp, myPortApi, mySsr>;

+.. _OPTIMUM_CASC_LEN:

 Optimum Cascade Length
 ----------------------

 For FIR variants configured to use streaming interfaces, i.e. TP_API=1, the optimum TP_CASC_LEN for a given configuration of the other parameters is a complicated equation.
 Here, the optimum value of TP_CASC_LEN refers to the least number of kernels that the overall calculations can be divided, when the interface bandwidth limits the maximum performance.
-To aid in this determination, utility functions have been created for FIR variants in file fir_common_traits.hpp as follows, where the name of the FIR variant is in the name.
+To aid in this determination, utility functions have been created for FIR variants in file :code:`fir_common_traits.hpp` as follows, where the name of the FIR variant is in the name.
 In these functions, the parameter names are the same as for the configuration of the library element except for T_PORTS, where T_PORTS should be set to 1 for DUAL_IP=0 and NUM_OUTPUTS=1 or 2 when using DUAL_IP=1 and NUM_OUTPUTS=2.

 .. code-block::